-The minimal overhead expenses and entrepreneurship opportunities of this sort of business are contributing to its rising popularity.
-Getting started with box truck services is an excellent way to break into the trucking business and doesn’t cost much up front.
+This sort of business’s minimal overhead, expenses, and entrepreneurship opportunities contribute to its rising popularity.
+Getting started with box truck services is an excellent way to break into the trucking business and doesn’t cost much upfront.

 You also have an advantage when you already have your own truck.
 You can quickly get your company off the ground by following the process listed in this article.